 Launching New York's Offshore Wind Industry: Phase 1 Report (2019)

-In October 2019, New York State Energy Research and Development Authority (NYSERDA) submitted a report to the New York State Department of Public Service documenting the results of New York's first large-scale offshore wind solicitation.
+In October 2019, NYSERDA submitted a report to the New York State Department of Public Service documenting the results of New York's first large-scale offshore wind solicitation.
 The report details the procurement process and contracting and also highlights the ways in which the process was both successful and innovative, such as the inclusion of Fisheries and Environmental Mitigation Plans.
 Draft Environmental Mitigation Plans (EMPs) for each project are included in this report, finalization of which will involve Environmental Technical Working Group (E-TWG) consultation.

 New York State Environmental and Fisheries Research Program (2019)